Upcoming & Past Online Events

 The three covered the 11 questions which were sent to Nicolas ahead of the session, and discussed some additional pros & cons, extracted from Nicolas’ review notes.

-27th April 2023: Masterclass – Snoot Underwater Photography
+April 2023: Snoot Underwater Photography Masterclass

 face of a frogfish appearing on a black background